BROWNING

 Also, when the markets are down, the real winners are regular investors as they benefit from "pound cost averaging" which means that each month they buy more units as the prices are cheaper.

 So don't prevaricate.
 If you are still working, pick up the phone and get us to set up or increase your regular investment plan.
-100% of your contributions are invested, you do not pay any initial costs to set up a plan.
+100% of your contributions are invested, you do not pay any initial costs to start or increase your contributions.

 More News, Insight & Opinion